iRobotEducation/create3_docs/docs/setup/jetson.md

 #### Test the USB link inside the container

-Perform the followings in the ROS 2 container.
+s in the ROS 2 container.

 1. Set the `ROS_DOMAIN_ID` environmental variable